GarryPO/python_assigment/README.md

 Class to be tested - Files_handler

-Files_handler goal is to compare CSV's provided to it and to find if they contain the same elements and if they do to check If number of similarities found corresponds to score number provided as argument for a main function of the class.
+Files_handler goal is to compare CSV's provided to it and to find if they contain the same elements and if they do to check If number of similarities found corresponds to score number provided as argument for a main function of the class to copie file that was being compared to the destination location provided during class init

 Tests are iplemented using pytest framework